girlbandgeek/csg-code-challenge/README.md

 * A public key is added to the ubuntu user's authorized_keys file to support ssh access
 * The public ip address of the instance is output, to be used in subsequent steps
 * Ansible is used to copy an installation script and config file to the instance, in a specified directory
-* The script requires a unique installation code.
+* The install script requires a unique token.
 This is collected by the ansible script at runtime, as we want to keep sensitive info out of the code repository
 * The config file is modified to include the unique token before executing the install script
 * Finally, the installation script is executed with the required parameters.
 Output is logged so we can verify the install